 To become better at your craft, you need to practice.
 Whether you are writing emails, love letters, blog posts, magazine articles, short stories, or a novel, it’s important to write regularly.
 Pay attention and put some effort into each email.
 Make each blog post count.

+A great way to improve your writing is to work in a different format or genre.
 If you are working on a novel, shake things up and write a magazine article.
+If you are a technical writer, try writing some poetry.
 Like an athlete, or anything else in life, practice makes perfect.
 Or as my son likes to say, “Practice makes better, because there is no perfect.”

 Write What You Love